Raised:

 Handling Money

 • Credit Card: The Best Option!
 Simple, secure, automatically tax receipted for gifts of $20+.
-Visit the Donate page, share your personal page link, or have your donor call CNOY Head Office.
+Visit the Donate page, share your personal page link, or have your donor call the CNOY Head Office.

 • Cash: You have 2 options: